 Interestingly, they chose a 100% varietal single vineyard Malbec to be their first red wine release.
 The grapes for this wine were growing in a vineyard that Gustavo had never worked with and in his long tenure in the valley – and over the span of his wine making career, had never made a single vineyard single varietal Malbec.
 There are not many wineries in the valley making a 100% varietal Malbec.

 The 2012 Avinodos Malbec was sourced from Oak Knoll (towards the southern part of the Napa Valley).
 Aromatically it is an elegant nose – showing notes of sandalwood, darker liqueur (some sweet notes), cedar box aromas and a floral component – lavender.
 The tannins show delicately on the front of the palate and linger on the finish becoming more complex towards the back of the palate.
 As with all the wines we tried, both in bottle and in barrel – this wine has very good acidity.

 The 2013 Malbec (barrel sample) is a different wine altogether – aside from being a year younger.
 It was sourced from the same vineyard blocks – but saw longer maceration.
 It is deep dark and brooding – with a robust structure.
 Notes of cedar show on the front of the palate (should dissipate as the wine ages and goes into bottle).
-This is a big wine with good age-ability.
+This is a robust wine with good age-ability.

 Avinodos was a member of the Crusher Wine District – all member wineries are located in the business park along Kaiser and Napa Valley Corporate Drive just south of the city of Napa.
 There are both advantages and disadvantages to being this part of the Napa Valley – one of the big advantages is cost savings on land – the wineries here are production facilities and or production combined a hospitality element (no vineyards).
 The Crusher Wine District held special tastings quarterly – for one price one was able to visit any of the member wineries.